Cracker (term): Meliorative and neutral usage

 Late 19th century cattle drivers of the southeastern scrub land cracked whips to move cattle.
 Many slaves and free blacks joined the Seminoles and found work in the cattle business.
 Descendants of crackers are often proud of their heritage.

 In 1947, the student body of Florida State University voted on the name of their athletic symbol.
 From a list of more than 100 choices, Seminoles was selected.
 The other finalists, in order of finish, were Statesmen, Rebels, Tarpons, Fighting Warriors, and Crackers.

 Before the Milwaukee Braves baseball team moved to Atlanta, the Atlanta minor league baseball team was known as the "Atlanta Crackers".
 The team existed under this name from 1901 until 1965.
 They were members of the Southern Association from their inception until 1961, and members of the International League from 1961 until they were moved to Richmond, Virginia in 1965.

-Singer-songwriter Randy Newman, on his socio-politically themed album Good Old Boys (1974) uses the term "cracker" on the song "Kingfish" ("I'm a cracker, You one too, Gonna take good care of you").
+Singer-songwriter Randy Newman uses the term "cracker" in his song "Kingfish" ("I'm a cracker, You one too, Gonna take good care of you").
 The song's subject is Huey Long, populist Governor and then Senator for Louisiana (1928–1935).
-The term is also used in "Louisiana 1927" from the same album, where the line "Ain't it a shame what the river has done to this poor cracker's land" is attributed to President Coolidge.
+The term is also used in his song "Louisiana 1927" from the same album, where the line "Ain't it a shame what the river has done to this poor cracker's land" is attributed to President Coolidge.

-In 2008, former President Bill Clinton used the term "cracker" on Larry King Live to describe white voters he was attempting to win over for Barack Obama: "You know, they think that because of who I am and where my politic[al] base has traditionally been, they may want me to go sort of hustle up what Lawton Chiles used to call the 'cracker vote' there."
+In his 2005 essay titled "Black Rednecks and White Liberals", American economist and social philosopher Thomas Sowell argues that "ghetto" African-American culture originates dysfunctional white southern redneck culture, which came, in turn, from "cracker culture".

-The Florida Cracker Trail is a route which cuts across central Florida, following the historic trail of the old cattle drives.
+In 2008, former President Bill Clinton used the term "cracker" on Larry King Live to describe white voters he was attempting to win over for Barack Obama:You know, they think that because of who I am and where my politic[al] base has traditionally been, they may want me to go sort of hustle up what Lawton Chiles used to call the 'cracker vote' there.The Florida Cracker Trail is a route which cuts across central Florida, following the historic trail of the old cattle drives.

-On June 27, 2013, in the trial of George Zimmerman concerning the killing of Trayvon Martin, a witness under examination (Rachel Jeantel) testified that Martin, an African-American, had told her over the telephone that a "creepy ass cracker is following me" minutes before the altercation between the two occurred.
-Zimmerman's attorney then asked her if "creepy ass cracker" was an offensive term, to which she responded "no".
-The testimony and response brought about both media and public debate about the use of the word "cracker".
-A CNN report referred to the regional nature of the term, noting both that "some in Florida use the term in a non-derogatory, colloquial sense" and that it is sometimes regarded as a "sharp racial insult that resonates with white southerners even if white northerners don't get it".
+On June 27, 2013, in the trial of George Zimmerman concerning the killing of Trayvon Martin, a witness under examination (Rachel Jeantel) testified that Martin, an African-American, had told her over the telephone that a "creepy ass cracker is following [me]" minutes before the altercation between the two occurred.
+Zimmerman's attorney then asked her if "creepy ass cracker" was an offensive term, to which she responded, "No." The testimony and response brought about both media and public debate about the use of the word "cracker".
+A CNN report referred to the regional nature of the term, noting both that "some in Florida use the term in a non-derogatory, colloquial sense" and that it is sometimes regarded as a "sharp racial insult that resonates with white southerners even if white northerners don't get it."